Arpita-deb/Event-Database-Management/README.md

-# EventSphere Event Management Database Design
+# Event Management Database Design

 ## Introduction:

 ### Business Problem:

-PrimeTime Event Solutions is a mid-sized corporate event management company specializing in organizing internal conferences, product launches, training sessions, and corporate retreats for large enterprises.
+EventSphere Solutions is a mid-sized corporate event management company specializing in organizing internal conferences, product launches, training sessions, and corporate retreats for large enterprises.
 The company handles multiple events simultaneously, with each event having its own set of tasks, attendees, and specific requirements.
 To streamline operations and ensure all details are properly tracked, CorpEvent Solutions needs a centralized database to manage all aspects of their events.

 ### Objectives: